tyybbi/ansible-roles/setup_vim/README.md

 =========

 My everyday Vim setup, so not really useful for anyone but me.
-Tested with Molecule on Debian 10/11, but should work on any modern Debian-based OS.
+Tested with Molecule on Debian 12, but should work on any modern Debian-based distribution.

 Role Variables
 --------------